Neural Field-Based 3D Surface Reconstruction of Microstructures from Multi-Detector Signals in Scanning Electron Microscopy: Method

-Because the captured BSE images are not the raw detector signal intensities, here, we introduce an additional parameter $e$, accounting for intensity shifts due to brightness adjustments.
-As in previous works~\cite{Hybrid_3DSEM1}, we assume a homogeneous electron emission coefficient, which is reasonable under our coated samples and low accelerating voltage conditions~\cite{reimer2000scanning}.
-Moreover, we account for inter-quadrant differences~\cite{PS31} and do not constrain their parameters to be identical.
-Therefore, our forward model $\mathcal{F}$ contains a total of 16 learnable parameters, $\Phi = \{c, d, e, p \}$, where $c$, $d$ and $e$ are different in each quadrant, and $p$ are four polynomial parameters.
-The BSE loss is defined as the mean absolute error (MAE) between the input 4Q-BSE images $b$ and the estimated BSE images obtained by applying $\mathcal{F}$ to the surface normal $\widehat{n}$ inferred from the neural field:
+Because the captured BSE images are not raw detector signals, we introduce an additional parameter $e$ to account for intensity shifts due to brightness adjustments.
+As in prior work~\cite{Hybrid_3DSEM1}, we assume a homogeneous electron emission coefficient, which is reasonable for our coated samples and low accelerating voltage conditions~\cite{reimer2000scanning}.
+Due to manufacturing and installation tolerances in real SEM systems, the four quadrants of the BSE detector are not perfectly symmetric with identical parameters~\cite{PS31}.
+To account for this, our forward model assigns independent learnable parameters to each quadrant.
+Overall, $\mathcal{F}$ contains 16 learnable parameters, $\Phi = \{c, d, e, p \}$, where $c$, $d$ and $e$ differ across quadrants, and $p$ denotes the four polynomial coefficients.
+A loss $\mathcal{L}_{\text{BSE}}$ is then defined between the synthesized BSE images $\mathcal{F}(\widehat{n}; \widehat{\Phi})$ and the captured images $b$, enabling joint optimization of both the neural field $\widehat{\Theta}$ and the estimated forward model $\widehat{\Phi}$ via backpropagation.
+These designs adaptively fit $\mathcal{F}$ to real BSE signal distributions, eliminate detector calibration, and effectively embed surface gradient cues of 4Q-BSE images into the neural field (\cref{fig:Pipeline}e).